 According to a 2014 study by Brookings Institute researchers, they’d rather make less money doing a job they love than earn a fortune at a job they find boring.

 They are the least frequent shoppers to be seen in stores but spend great amounts of money when they shop.
 They respond well to shopping convenience, recommendations from their peers, and online shopping opportunities.

 Millennials are staying unresponsive to old marketing tactics, thus reshaping the way products and services are being marketed.
 When they are to decide where to eat, what kind of clothes they would like their decisions are based on Instagram pictures and Facebook posts.

 They talk with their peers about everything from which business to start to where to go on a first date.
 By making sure that your customer experiences and online reviews stay great, you can indirectly influence this generation.

 Consider adding incentives to your marketing plan to harness the power of millennials on social media.
 Millennials are more likely to connect to a business on social media channels if they get a discount or a coupon.

 A 20% incentive is enough to prompt about 50% of respondents to visit a store location.
 You can also ask them to share the experience with a few friends on Twitter or Facebook, and then provide them with a full incentive.

 What will be the next big thing?
 Millennials are always eager to find out that.
 When Instagram added the possibility of temporary shares, which they copied from Snapchat, the Internet freaked out.

-When Steve Jobs changed the way a regular computer looked like, the Macintosh blew up.
-Millennials like when they are offered new perspectives on common tasks or problems, so businesses should take this approach when marketing to millennials.
+When Steve Jobs changed the way a regular computer looked, the Macintosh blew up.
+Millennials like it when they are offered new perspectives on common tasks or problems, so businesses should take this approach when marketing to millennials.